Fast and Fewrious: Stochastic binary perturbations from fast compact objects: Statistics of multiple perturbations

-Another conservative estimate is to take $0 < b < a$, i.e., impact parameters that cross within the orbit of the binary.
+An independent conservative estimate is to admit only $0 < b < a$, i.e., impact parameters that cross within the orbit of the binary.
 This gives a lower bound, and since there is no $b$ dependence in this regime, the estimate is straightforward: